cognidox/OfficeToPDF/OfficeToPDF/README.txt

 =============

 This is the Cognidox Ltd Office To PDF tool.
-It can be used to convert Microsoft Office 2007, 2010 & 2013 documents to PDF from the command line.
+It can be used to convert Microsoft Office 2003, 2007, 2010 & 2013 documents to PDF from the command line.

-In order to run the tool, MS Office 2007 or 2010 must be installed.
+In order to run the tool, .net 4 and one of MS Office 2007, 2010 or 2013 must be installed.

 It is distributed under the Apache License v2.0: http://opensource.org/licenses/apache2.0